 To make a claim, your relevant child needs to be diagnosed or meet the relevant definition on or before the policy expiry date.
-We'll pay a claim if the child is between 30 days old and inclusive of their 22nd birthday when the relevant definition is met, and lives for at least 10 days from the date of diagnosis.
-We'll still pay your claim if the child's 22nd birthday passes, or your policy expires in this 10 day period.
+We'll pay a claim if the child is between 30 days old and inclusive of the relevant child's 18th birthday, or 21st birthday if in full-time education when the relevant definition is met, and lives for at least 14 days from the date of diagnosis.
+We'll still pay your claim if your child's 18th birthday, or 21st birthday if in full time education, passes, or your policy expires in this 14 day period.